mbuze/PyAPD/README.md

 ## Citing this work

-If you use `PyAPD` for academic research, you may cite the paper to which our library is tied as follows (preprint version for now).
+If you use `PyAPD` for academic research, you may cite the paper to which our library is tied as follows.
 ```
 @article{PyAPD,
 title = {Anisotropic power diagrams for polycrystal modelling: Efficient generation of curved grains via optimal transport},